chadmcrowell/killercoda-scenarios/ckad/dns-resolution/intro.md

 # Dns Resolution

-This scenario will guide you through the task: dns resolution.
+This scenario will guide you through how core DNS features work inside the Kubernetes cluster.